 Regular use of

-In addition, flossing gives you the opportunity to regularly examine your mouth for any swelling or redness.
+In addition, flossing allows you to regularly examine your mouth for any swelling or redness.
 Flossing gives you an opportunity to take a good look at your teeth, tongue, and gums.
-Certain conditions including some cancers, HIV/AIDS, substance abuse and eating disorders can cause lesions in your mouth and redness and swelling of the gums.
+Certain conditions including some cancers, HIV/AIDS, substance abuse, and eating disorders can cause lesions in your mouth and redness and swelling of the gums.

-While periodontal disease is not the primary cause for pulpal death, chronically unhealthy gums can increase your risk of losing your teeth or needing a root canal.
-And even though twice-daily tooth brushing is essential for good oral hygiene, brushing alone may not protect you from gum disease and the tooth loss that can result.
+Once daily flossing helps remove the harmful plaque bacteria that can lead to gingivitis, an early form of gum disease.
+When left untreated, gingivitis can progress into a more advanced form of gum disease known as periodontitis.
+In fact, periodontal disease is the primary cause for tooth loss in adults and chronically unhealthy gums can increase your risk of losing your teeth or a need for a root canal.
+Even though brushing your teeth twice daily is essential for good oral hygiene, brushing alone may not protect you from gum disease that can result in tooth loss.

 Many people who suffer from sensitive or bleeding gums may be tempted to avoid flossing for fear of making their bleeding gums worse.
 But in fact, flossing can improve the health of your gums, thereby helping to prevent them from bleeding.

-It's actually pretty simple—flossing is a step that can help prevent the signs and symptoms of gingivitis by removing plaque.
-Combined with brushing and using a rinse daily, you could keep your smile healthy and beautiful for life.
+It's actually pretty simple, flossing is a step that can help prevent the signs and symptoms of gingivitis by removing plaque.
+When combined with twice daily tooth brushing, you can keep your teeth and gums healthy.

 It's not always convenient to brush your teeth in the middle of the day.
-But even flossing after a meal can help promote good dental hygiene and also make your mouth feel cleaner, regardless of whether you’re trying to lose weight or just avoid mid-afternoon munchies.
+Yet, even flossing after a meal can help promote good dental hygiene and make your mouth feel cleaner, regardless of whether you’re trying to lose weight or just avoid mid-afternoon munchies.

-When you do reach for a healthy snack, keep in mind that some popular choices, like pretzels or raisins and other dried fruits, are good for your health but have a tendency to stick between your teeth.
+When you do reach for a healthy snack, keep in mind that some popular choices, like pretzels or raisins, and other dried fruits, are good for your health but tend to stick between your teeth.
 Dried fruits are also high in sugar, which can cause tooth decay along with bacteria.
-Fortunately, flossing can help keep your teeth clean so you don’t undermine your healthy efforts with a cavity at your next checkup.
+Fortunately, flossing can help keep your teeth clean, so you don’t undermine your healthy efforts with a cavity at your next checkup.

-No matter what type of diet you’re following, you can keep your mouth and teeth looking and feeling great by following a regular oral care routine of twice-daily tooth brushing and daily flossing.
+No matter what type of diet you stick to, you can keep your mouth and teeth looking and feeling great by following a regular oral care routine of brushing your teeth twice daily and daily flossing.

 Daily flossing is an important component of plaque removal, but it’s one that many people avoid because they find flossing painful.
-But the right flossing products can make flossing easy and painless.
+But the right flossing products can make flossing easy and more comfortable, like

 Many people think that standard dental floss is the only effective product for tooth flossing.
 But there are many products to meet the needs of people of all ages with any type of dental condition.
 If one of these conditions applies to you, consider some specialized flossing options: